1233-check/1233-check/README.md

 You can usually find me stepping away from the monitors to:
 * Analyze crypto charts and mining rig optimizations.
 * Experiment with live visual projection mapping.
-* Plot my next international trip on a hacker's budget.
+* Plot my next trip on a hacker's budget.

 ### 🤝 Ping the Server
 Always down to talk about complex AI orchestration, web architecture, or how to bypass the limits of traditional development.